-HWST 281: Hoʻokele I: Polynesian Voyaging and Astronomy Credits: 3
+HWST 281: Ho'okele I : Hawaiian Astronomy and Weather Credits: 3

-Prereq: Qualified for ENG 100 or concurrent enrollment in ENG 100L.
+Lecture Hours: 3 Prereg: Qualified for ENG 100L.
 Qualified for MATH 82X or "C" or higher or concurrent enrollment in MATH 75X.
 Semester Offered: Fall, Spring Description: This course is a survey of the Hawaiian and Polynesian environment in relationship to migration, voyaging, and folklore.
-This course will provide the student with the basics of wayfinding (or noninstrument) techniques as utilized by the voyages of Hōkūle'a, Hawai'i Loa, Makali'i, and other Polynesian vovaging canoes.
+This course will provide the student with the basics of wayfinding (or non-instrument) techniques as utilized by the voyages of Hokūle'a, Hawai'i Loa, Makali'i, and other Polynesian voyaging canoes.
 In addition, the class will explore and appreciate the cultural impact of long distance voyaging and the settlement of Polynesia upon contemporary society.